bridgecrew-perf6/deployments-service/rest-api/readme.md

 The ```MongoRepository``` is an implementation of the repository using a Mongo client.

 The ```MemoryRepository``` is an implementation of the repository using a simple in-memory data structure - no persitence at all.

+### Tests

+There are so many tests that can be made.
+I demonstrated core ones, not intended as a full suite.